KeithDeSantis/AI-Assignment-3/README.md

 Our machine-learned heuristic is heuristic number 7.

-This submission contains X files:
+This submission contains the following files:

 The A* Base Code from Assignment 1, (with small adjustments for data collection):
 * ```agent.py```